 - CakePHP: A PHP-based framework that allows developers to build rapidly, uses clean MVC conventions, and it’s easy to use.

-- Django: A Python framework that is highly customizable, scalable, and includes most everything developers need to create and deploy web apps (no third-party plugins required.)
+- Django: A Python framework that is highly customizable and scalable, and includes most everything developers need to create and deploy web apps (no third-party plugins required).
 It is best suited for large applications.

 - Ruby on Rails: A Ruby-based framework similar to Django, but for Ruby.
 It offers a large library of plugins, clear syntax, and has a large support community.
 It’s best for smaller projects, though it can also handle larger ones if needed.